richardanaya/web.rs/electron/README.md

 ## Getting what you need

-Now you can create functions to invoke using `js-wasm` as normal!
+Now you can create JavaScript binding functions to invoke using `js-wasm` as normal.

 ```rust
 pub fn read_file(msg: &str) {